lordmortis/HostAdmin-Server/Readme.md

       1. `directory` - the root directory of this repository (if the helpertool is being run in the helperTool directory, then this will be either `..\` or `../` depending on your os)
   6. Then generate the models:
-     1. Ensure you have a configured `sqlboiler.sample.toml` file
+     1. Ensure you have copied `sqlboiler.sample.toml` to `sqlboler.toml` and changed the various directives to your local ones.
-     2. Run `sqlboiler psql -o datamodels_raw -p datamodels_raw` from the root of the repo
+     2. Run `sqlboiler psql -o datamodels_raw -p datamodels_raw -c sqlboiler.toml` from the root of the repo.